-Disposal schedules are developed using the functional structure based on the business classification scheme of the Keyword AAA: A Thesaurus of General Terms produced by the State Records Authority of NSW and modified for use by NT Government public sector organisations.
+Disposal schedules are developed using the functional structure based on the business classification scheme of the Northern Territory Government Business Classification Scheme.

 1 S.145 Information Act

 2 S.136A(3) Information Act

 Within the schedule, functions are documented as the highest level terms and business activities under the functions, followed by record classes, as shown in diagram 1.